 When asked about inventories, 48% of executives said their organizations increased levels during the third quarter.
 Fifty-five percent indicated they plan to increase inventories in the near term, reflecting both the upcoming holiday season and the need to meet still-brisk demand for goods and services.
 RSM anticipates that upper-income consumers will retain the capacity to clear those levels, but businesses with exposure to down-market households should take a cautious approach to inventory management as inflation remains elevated.

-The survey data that informs this index reading was gathered between October 4 and October 21, 2021.
+The survey data that informs this index reading was gathered from 407 respondents between July 5 and July 26, 2022.

 About the RSM US Middle Market Business Index